Chris Mason (journalist): Career

 In 2002, Mason moved to BBC Newcastle, where he befriended future broadcaster Rob Young, and then to the BBC regional desk at Westminster.
 His first report from Westminster was in 2004.
 For two years, Mason reported for BBC News as a Europe correspondent, followed by a short stint as a political reporter on BBC Radio 5 Live.
 He then became a political correspondent for BBC News in 2012.

 The Yorkshire Post has described Mason's broadcasting style as relatively "informal", and said that that has attracted attention in his television appearances as an occasional host of BBC Breakfast and a political correspondent.
 In February 2016, Mason broadcast from outside 10 Downing Street as he unsuccessfully attempted to engage ministers arriving for the cabinet meeting called to discuss David Cameron's renegotiation of the UK's European Union membership.
 Whilst live on BBC Breakfast in November 2018, he asked "So where are we in all of this Brexit process?
 To be quite honest, looking at things right now, I haven't got the foggiest idea what is going to happen in the coming weeks.
 Is the Prime Minister going to get a deal with the EU?
 Dunno!
 Is she going to be able to get it through the Commons?
 Don't know about that, either.
 I think you might as well get Mr Blobby back on to offer his analysis, because, frankly, I suspect his is now as good as mine."
 Mason was praised for his honesty after his comments were shared on social media and translated into French in newspaper Le Parisien.
-In April 2019, Mason abandoned a news bulletin on The Andrew Marr Show due to technical difficulties.

 In December 2018 he unveiled a blue plaque honouring the Yorkshire-born journalist W. R. Mitchell (1928–2015).
-A study of "the Twitter output of 10 seasoned UK political correspondents" found that Mason was a "prolific" tweeter, and had 66,000 followers between month 1 September and 3 October 2018.
-Mason tweeted about a "diverse and humorous range of interests beyond the political scene", including his native Yorkshire and goldfish named for other journalists.
+A study of "the Twitter output of 10 seasoned UK political correspondents" found, that Mason was a "prolific" tweeter, and had 66,000 followers between month 1 September and 3 October 2018.
+Mason tweeted about a "diverse and humorous range of interests beyond the political scene", including his native Yorkshire and goldfish named after other journalists.